• Skip to primary navigation

 A shrimp in a bowl of cajun butter sauce with more shrimp surrounding the bowl.

-• This homemade seafood butter sauce has the most incredible flavour and is so tasty!
+• The taste!
+This homemade seafood butter sauce has the most incredible flavour.

-• This authentic seafood boil sauce is so quick and easy to make!
+• This authentic seafood boil sauce is quick and easy to make.
 It's ready in just a few minutes.

-• Unsalted butter - unsalted butter forms the base of this delicious butter sauce.
-I recommend using unsalted butter rather than salted butter.
+• Unsalted butter - this forms the base of this delicious butter sauce.
 If you are dairy free or vegan use a vegan butter instead.

 • Apple cider vinegar - this helps contrast the other flavours in this butter sauce.
 Instead of apple cider vinegar you can also use lemon juice.

-• Honey - honey adds the perfect amount of sweetness to this sauce.
-I recommend using raw, unpasteurized honey for the most health benefits.
+• Honey - this adds the perfect amount of sweetness to this sauce.
 If you are vegan, you can use maple syrup instead.

 • Cajun seasoning - it wouldn't be a cajun sauce without cajun seasoning!
 You can either make your own cajun seasoning or use a store bought cajun seasoning.
 Instead of cajun seasoning you can also use creole seasoning too.